Kansas State vs. TCU NCAA Football Odds, Plays and Insights | October 30, 2021

 TCU Stats and Trends

-- The Horned Frogs have been underdogs by 3.5 points or more two times this year and have not covered the spread once.

-- TCU's games this season have gone over the point total in 66.7% of its opportunities (four times in six games with a set point total).
+- TCU's games this season have hit the over on four of six set point totals (66.7%).

-- When TCU records more than 24.6 points, it is 1-4 against the spread and 3-3 overall.
+- TCU is 1-4 against the spread and 3-3 overall in games when it records more than 24.6 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.